NoCompromises/laravel-project-standard/README.md

 # Project Tooling

+---
+WIP WIP WIP WIP
+---

+Consider this still a WIP and nothing should be copied directly.
+This is guidance.

+---

 This project contains tooling and best practices for various Laravel and PHP projects.

 See individual folders and directories for instructions for tools.